alberto-pelosi/hello-github/README.md

 # hello-github
-github getting started for students
+Github getting started for students

 To clone this repository open git bash and type: